ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/channels/global_channel_preferences.rst

 This section of the Control Panel sets global preferences for your channels.
 The following preferences are available:

+.. _global-channel-category-url-titles-label:

 Use Category URL Titles In Links?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This preference lets the name of each category appear in your URLs
+This preference sets the system to generate category links with category
-rather than the numeric indicator (e.g. "/C12/") on pages such as your
+URL titles rather than the numeric category indicator (e.g. ``/C12/``).
-Category Archive page.

 In order to use this feature, you **must** use the channel= parameter in
 the following tags, and if you specify multiple channels, they **must**